 When choosing your care, you would likely have looked at what YOU WANT in terms of the level you want to receive.
-According to the ‘Better at home report’ created by the Live In Care Hub (www.liveincarehub.co.uk), many people choose live in care because it gives them more independence.
-But. it is important when choosing a live in carer to have clear guidelines about what it is you need and would like from them.
+According to the ‘Better at home report’ created by the Live In Care Hub, many people choose live-in care because it gives them more independence.
+But. it is important when choosing a live-in carer to have clear guidelines about what it is you need and would like from them.

 Why do I need a care plan?

-By writing and agreeing a care plan, it will show how the live in carer can help you meet these needs.
-It is important for your peace of mind and for the live in carer to know what is expected and whose responsibility these things are.
+Writing and agreeing on a care plan, it will show how the live-in carer can help you meet these needs.
+It is important for your peace of mind and for the live-in carer to know what is expected and whose responsibility these things are.

 The care plan could cover not just what you want, but also things like when will they be able to have breaks, what type of assistance may you need overnight, and what you will do to ensure the carer gets sufficient sleep or time to make up for this.
 Making a clear plan, and highlighting responsibilities so all parties are clear is the key to a good working relationship from the outset.
 The care plan should make it clear how you wish to be supported and what the carer will get in terms of time off and breaks in return.